brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Humanoid Automatons are designed to integrate with society.
 They are based on the human form.
 The more expensive ones have realistic synthetic skin and are difficult to tell apart from humans without using some sort of sensors.
 All Humanoid Automatons come with a basic personality and a basic human empathy such that they can hold conversations and understand tone and meaning.
 Industrial Automatons are more like complex robots of old.
 Normally large, strong and designed to perform a particular range of tasks.
 They simply obey human instructions and are trained such that they have an affinity with technical subjects.
 They understand any tools that are fitted to them and are normally trained to be able to work on a particular group of tasks.
 Decide on a name
-A name might be a frivolous idea to the players and Characters but to the Automaton, it�s very important.
+A name might be a frivolous idea to the players and Characters but to the Automaton, it's very important.
 It is the first connection that the Automaton has to the human world.
 Applicable to new Automatons only.
 Select a Personality Template
-An Automaton�s personality is represented by a cut-down Deviant Wheel, similar to the one on the normal Character sheet.
+An Automaton's personality is represented by a cut-down Deviant Wheel, similar to the one on the normal Character sheet.
 A Personality Template is an initial Deviant Wheel that you pick from the list given below.
-Over time, the Automaton�s personality will grow from this first step.
+Over time, the Automaton's personality will grow from this first step.
 An automaton is judged by a cut down Deviant wheel: Serious, Calm, Introvert, Machine, Virtuous.
 And their opposites are on the other side of the wheel.
 The different facets are described below:
 Serious
 A serious Automaton is one that has not yet developed a sense of humour.
 A sense of humour is normally associated with Automatons that have experienced a lot.
 Therefore, brand new Automatons are unlikely to have a well developed sense of humour.